Waiting time statistics for a double quantum dot coupled with an optical cavity: System and Model

 where $\ket{0}$ represents the Fock state denoting the absence of electrons ($Z=0$), the presence of an electron in the right dot ($Z=R$), or in the left dot ($Z=L$).
 Here, $\epsilon$ signifies the energy of the dots, and $t_c$ represents the coupling energy between them.
 Employing a transformation matrix

 we redefine $H_{DQD}$ in terms of the excited ($\ket{e}$) and ground ($\ket{g}$) eigenstates, yielding

-Simultaneously, the OC is envisioned as the combination of a photon pump (e.g., LASER) with a geometric entity that predominantly selects photons possessing a specific frequency of interest \cite{roberts2020driven}.
+On the other hand, the OC, represented as the gray plates in Figure \ref{fig dqd-co}, is a specialized cavity that, when subjected to a photon pump (illustrated by the red arrows in the figure, such as a LASER), exhibits geometric and chemical properties that selectively permit, on average, only photons with a specific frequency to enter \cite{roberts2020driven}.
 The total Hamiltonian $H_{OC}$ for this system is expressed as

 where $a$ is a bosonic mode, $\omega_r$ denotes the resonance frequency of the cavity, $\omega_l$ is the pump frequency and $\xi$ is the pump strength.

 Finally, to the lowest order, the DQD-OC coupling can be approximated by the Jaynes-Cummings Hamiltonian \cite{khan2021efficient}